 Covington Court Health and Rehabilitation Center is located in Fort Smith, Arkansas, a city with a total of 90,141 people.
-We awarded this facility an impressive overall grade of B. In fact, it turned out to be a bit better than the vast majority of the nursing homes in Fort Smith.
-You could certainly do much worse than this facility.
-This facility is better in some categories than others, but it did not have any bad scores in any of the major categories discussed below.
+With an overall score of B, we found this nursing home to be one of the top three facilities in Fort Smith.
+An overall grade in this range is a reliable indication of a respectable nursing home.
+You can certainly do much worse than this place.
+This facility was stronger in some categories than others, but it didn't have any weak links in any of our major categories.
 More information about these categories can be found below.

 Covington Court Health and Rehabilitation Center